andrechristikan/ack-nestjs-boilerplate-docs/features/language.md

 ### Dynamic language

-We don't need any extra configuration, we just need to add `x-custom-lang` into `Header Request`.
-Example we will change language to `id` .
+We don't need any additional configuration, we just need to add `x-custom-lang` into `Header Request`.
+For example, we will change the language to `id` .

 ```json
 {